ShubhamSharmaMBA/Data-Analyst-Shubham/README.md

 Screenshot: AWS CloudWatch logs for monitoring data flows

 **4. Data Wrangling**
-   - Automated the transformation of raw enrollment and withdrawal data into a standardized format, making it easier to track student changes across terms.
+   - Automated the transformation of raw enrollment and withdrawal data into a standardized format, making tracking student changes across terms easier.
    - Developed ETL pipelines using **AWS Glue Studio** to ensure seamless integration of student data from various sources, including the university’s internal databases and external data systems.
    - **AWS Lambda** was used to trigger specific data transformations and handle real-time data updates related to enrollments and withdrawals.
    - All cleaned and processed data was securely stored in **Amazon S3** for further analysis and reporting.